 - Place a small cloth inside the tray to reduce noise and ensure nothing scratches.

 - You’ll need a set of jeweler’s tools.
 These sets aren’t difficult to find, there are simple sets on Amazon that will last a long time and save money in the long run.

 - You’ll also need a watch holder or a piece of foam that helps hold your watch in place.

 Your workspace is ready.
 It’s time to customize your watch by adding or removing links.

 Now it’s time to tackle those links.
-The biggest thing to remember is not to remove all the links from one side, or your watch clasp will look weird.
+The biggest thing to remember is not to remove all the watch links from just one side, or your watch clasp will look weird.

 - Turn your watch over and look for the small arrow marks showing where the pins come out.